-- Sutton-Castle Hayne 115 kV North line project had a decrease estimated lead time. - Asheboro-Asheboro East 115 kV North Line project had a small increase in estimated cost and its in-service date was pushed out. - Rural Hall 100 kV SVC project was placed in-service. - Orchard 230/100 kV Tie Station project was placed in-service. - Windmere 100 kV Line (Dan River-Sadler) project had a decrease in estimated cost and its in-service date was pushed out. - Wilkes 230/100 kV Tie Station project had an increase in estimated cost and its in-service date was pushed out. - Craggy-Enka 230 kV Line project in-service date was pushed out. - Cokesbury 100 kV Line (Coronaca-Hodges) project had a decrease in estimated cost and its in-service date was pushed out.
+- Sutton-Castle Hayne 115 kV North line project was placed in-service. - Asheboro-Asheboro East 115 kV North Line project had a decrease in estimated cost. - Windmere 100 kV Line (Dan River-Sadler) project had an increase in estimated cost and its in-service date was pushed out. - Craggy-Enka 230 kV Line project had a decrease in estimated cost and the in-service date was accelerated. - Cokesbury 100 kV Line (Coronaca-Hodges) project had an increase in estimated cost. - South Point Switching Station project had an increase in estimated cost. - Wateree 115 kV Plant, Upgrade 115/100 kV Transformers project had a decrease in estimated cost and its in-service date was pushed out. - Carthage 230/115 kV Substation, Construct Sub project had an increase in estimated cost and its in-service date was accelerated. - Falls 230 kV Sub, Add 300 MVAR SVC project had a decrease in estimated cost.

+- Castle Hayne-Folkstone115 kV Line, Rebuild project had an increase in estimated cost and its in-service date was accelerated. - Holly Ridge North 115 kV Switching Station, Construct project had a decrease in estimated cost and its in-service date was accelerated.